SleepyG11/localizer/README.md

 ### Localization table
 JSON object with key-value localization data for all locales.
 For each key, value can be:
-- String
+- a string
-- Nested data
+- nested data
-- Object with specific keys usable for pluralization:
+- object with specific keys usable for pluralization:
   - plural categories defined in [Unicode CLDR](https://cldr.unicode.org/index/cldr-spec/plural-rules)
     ```
     zero, one, two, few, many, other